Indie Game: The Movie: Synopsis

 The film shows the high level of personal expression that typically goes into independent games, through the story of three games: Braid was released in 2008, Super Meat Boy was preparing for its 2011 release (which would actually occur in 2010), while Fez was struggling with development hell for several years.

 Braid developer Jonathan Blow recounts his thought process for the game: how he wished to put his "deepest flaws and vulnerabilities" into it and how his initial design experience quickly turned from experimentation to discovery.
 He also talks about the aftermath of the game: When Braid comes out, it receives widespread critical acclaim, but Blow is disillusioned, when a large portion of players don't "get" the underlying message and themes of the game.
 He makes attempts to influence the audience's impression of the game through forum posts and blog comments, but this eventually turns him into something of a comic figure, which he feels uncomfortable with.
 The game remains a commercial and critical success.

 Super Meat Boy developers Team Meat (Edmund McMillen and Tommy Refenes) set out to do a platform game that harkens back to their own childhood video game experiences.
 McMillen talks about his lifelong goal of communicating to others through his work.
 He goes on to talk about his 2008 game Aether that chronicles his childhood feelings of loneliness, nervousness, and fear of abandonment.
 He also sheds light on the level design techniques he uses, on how he teaches players to play without extensive tutorials.

 About a year into development, Microsoft offers Team Meat a chance to take part in an Xbox Live Arcade promotion called "Game Feast", under the condition that they finish the game in a month, which they reluctantly accept because of their dire financial situation.
 The development goes into crunch time, and takes its toll on McMillen's marriage, and on the health of Refenes, who bears the brunt of the work.
 Refenes also laments how he sacrificed his social life to get the game done, but expresses gratitude for his family being supportive of his goal.
 The team successfully delivers the game, but come release day, the game is nowhere to be found on Xbox Live, which greatly upsets Refenes, who predicts low sales as a result.
-The game does eventually appear on the marketplace, and doubles Braids sales, selling 20,000 units in the first 24 hours.
+The game does eventually appear on the marketplace, and doubles Super Meat Boys sales, selling 20,000 units in the first 24 hours.
 McMillen is surprised by both the sales and touched by the fan reaction, and although Refenes, exhausted and cynical, is less enthusiastic, his joy shows through when he sees videos of people enjoying the game.
 The game eventually goes on to sell a million copies, providing a level of financial security to both developers.